About This Course

 (c) A Clinical Preceptor and/or Clinical Facilitator can support learning in the specialist area of practice for the duration of the programme.

-Note: In exceptional circumstances applicants who do not fulfil the entry requirements may be recommended for entry to the programme under Recognition of Prior Learning (RPL) following a review of their individual qualifications and experience by the programme committee.
+Note: In exceptional circumstances, applicants who do not fulfil the entry requirements may be recommended for entry to the programme under Recognition of Prior Learning (RPL) following a review of their individual qualifications and experience by the programme committee.
 Such applicants may be invited for interview to satisfy the selection committee of their suitability for the programme.
 Admission of such applicants will be subject to the approval of the School of Nursing and Midwifery.